shrikantchine/dsa_vault/DSA/Notes/Dynamic Programming.md

 ## Knapsack problems

-Knapsack is a category for problem where we are given 2 types of arrays V & W where
+Knapsack is a category forpace complexity of this problem is **O(B)**. problem where we are given 2 types of arrays V & W where

 V[i] => Representing the profit/loss value of ith item
 W[i] => Representing the weight value of ith item